Prag8855/aab/content/guides/best-bank-germany.md

 These banks offer a **free bank account** with no monthly fees:

 - **[C24](/out/c24)**{% include '_blocks/recommended.html' %}
     The best free bank account in my opinion.
-It's the only free account that includes a Girocard.
+It's the only free account that includes a [[Girocard]].
 They only speak German.
 - **[N26](/out/n26)**{% include '_blocks/recommended.html' %}
     The best free bank account if you don't speak German.
 It covers all your basic banking needs.
 - **[bunq](/out/bunq)**